List of Starship vehicles: SN3 and SN4

-SN4 passed cryogenic pressure testing on April 26 and two static fires on May 5 and May 7: one tested the main tanks, while the other tested the fuel header tank.
+SN4 passed cryogenic pressure testing on April 26 and two static fires on May 5 and 7: one tested the main tanks, while the other tested the fuel header tank.
 After uninstalling the engine, a new cryogenic pressure test was conducted on May 19.
 A leak in the methane fuel piping ignited, causing significant damage to the rocket's base, destroying the control wiring.
 SN4 was destroyed on May 29, due to a failure with the Ground Support Equipment's quick-disconnect function.

 SN5 and SN6

 After a static fire test on July 30, SN5 completed a 150-meter flight (August 4) with engine SN27.
 SN5 was scrapped in February 2021.

 SN6 completed a static fire on August 24, and a 150-meter hop test flight with engine SN29 on September 3.
 In January 2021, SN6 was scrapped.